 - clumsy (adj.)

 Not in general use until 18c., with senses "manifesting awkwardness; so made as to be unwieldy."
 Related: Clumsily; clumsiness.
-Cf. Swedish dialectal klummsen "benumbed with cold," Norwegian klumsad (past participle) "speechless, palsied by a spasm or by fear or witchery;" German verklammen "grow stiff or numb with cold."
-Also cf. clumse (n.) "a stupid fellow."
+Compare Swedish dialectal klummsen "benumbed with cold," Norwegian klumsad (past participle) "speechless, palsied by a spasm or by fear or witchery;" German verklammen "grow stiff or numb with cold."
+Also compare clumse (n.) "a stupid fellow."